Inviz/stm32app/README.md

 **Devices** are individual actors within the STM32.app with different responsibilities.
 They include user applications, peripherials, drivers and MCU subsystems.
 Devices need to communicate and cooperate with each other to produce complex behavior.
 They resemble objects

-CANopen splits objects into device-specific (general framework) and manufacturer-specific (user application).
-STM32.app constitutes a framework of device-specific objects that all work together in a cooperative, non-blocking way.
+CANopen splits objects into actor-specific (general framework) and manufacturer-specific (user application).
+STM32.app constitutes a framework of actor-specific objects that all work together in a cooperative, non-blocking way.
   * MCU features
     - Timers
     - ADC